Randomized Projection Operators onto Piecewise Polynomial Spaces: Introduction

 \section{Introduction}

 In recent years, the numerical approximation of elliptic PDEs with rough right-hand sides has attracted significant attention.
 Starting with the pioneering contributions of Veeser and Zanotti \cite{VeeserZanotti18,VeeserZanotti18b,VeeserZanotti19}, there is by now a substantial literature on smoothing and projection operators that enable quasi-optimal nonconforming, mixed, and least-squares finite element schemes in the presence of data of limited regularity; see for example \cite{FuehrerHeuerKarkulik22,CarstensenNataraj22,DieningStornTscherpel21b,Fuehrer24,CarstensenGraessleNataraj24}.
 Closely related questions arise in a posteriori error control, where the treatment of data-oscillation and the approximation of load functionals plays a central role \cite{KreuzerVeeser21}.
 A natural but rarely addressed issue concerns the evaluation of such rough right-hand sides.
 Indeed, classical deterministic quadrature rules for the computation of load vectors typically require additional smoothness of the integrand such as piecewise $W^{1,\infty}$ regularity used in \cite[Thm.~33.17]{ErnGuermond21b}, see \cite{Fix72,Ciarlet2002,BabuskaBanerjeeLi11} for further results.
 This effect negates the benefits of smoothing operators and the resulting quasi-optimal schemes when the right-hand side $f\in L^2(\cD)$ is truly irregular.
 To remedy this drawback, we modify an idea of \cite{KrusePolydoridesWu19} by exploiting randomization.
-Instead of applying the randomized quadrature directly to the load $f$, we design randomized smoothing operators $\hat{\Pi}$ that are projections onto piecewise polynomials, allowing the exact evaluation of the resulting approximated load $\hat{\Pi} f \approx f$.
-This ansatz offers two major advantages: \begin{enumerate} \item The independence and unbiasedness of the lowest-order randomized projection $\hat{\Pi}_0$ enables a suitable diagonalization of the $H^{-1}(\cD)$ norm (see Lemma~\ref{lem:Hm1}), leading to an expected error in $H^{-1}(\cD)$ bounded from above by the data-oscillation without any additional requirements on the smoothness beyond $f\in L^2(\cD)$. \item We design piecewise polynomial projection operators with expected $L^2(\cD)$ and $H^{-1}(\cD)$ approximation error bounded from above by the best-approxi\-mation error with respect to $\lVert \bigcdot \rVert_{L^p(\cD)}$ and $\lVert h_\tria\, \bigcdot \rVert_{L^p(\cD)}$, respectively, with local mesh size $h_\tria$ and $p>2$.
-Such results with explicit bounds for the needed number of samples and without an additional tail term seem to be new even in the context of plain polynomial approximation via sampling as for example investigated in \cite{CohenDavenportLeviatan13,CohenGiovanni17,Adcock25}. \end{enumerate} The lowest-order operator $\hat{\Pi}_0$ in \ref{itm:AA} is introduced and discussed in Section~\ref{sec:LowOrder}.
-The higher-order operators are investigated in Section~\ref{sec:HigherOrder}.
+Instead of applying the randomized quadrature directly to the load $f$, we design randomized smoothing operators $\hat{\Pi}$ that are projections onto piecewise polynomials, allowing the exact evaluation of the resulting approximated load $\hat{\Pi} f \approx f$. \js{For the lowest-order case, our design bases on (stratified) Monte Carlo quadrature.
+For higher-order cases, we combine piece-wise unweighted randomized least-squares approximations with the lowest-order operator.} This ansatz offers two major advantages: \begin{enumerate} \item The independence and unbiasedness of the lowest-order randomized projection $\hat{\Pi}_0$ enables a suitable diagonalization of the $H^{-1}(\cD)$ norm (see Lemma~\ref{lem:Hm1}), leading to an expected error in $H^{-1}(\cD)$ bounded from above by the data-oscillation without any additional requirements on the smoothness beyond $f\in L^2(\cD)$. \item \js{For the higher-order randomized piecewise polynomial projection we obtain an expected $L^2(\cD)$ approximation error that is bounded from above by the best-approximation errors with respect to $\lVert \bigcdot \rVert_{L^p(\cD)}$ for $p>2$.
+We derive an explicit bound on the required number of samples.
+A modification of the operator allows us to control the expected $H^{-1}(\cD)$ error by the weighted norm $\lVert h_\tria \bigcdot \rVert_{L^p(\cD)}$ with local mesh size $h_\tria$.} \end{enumerate} The lowest-order operator $\hat{\Pi}_0$ in \ref{itm:AA} is introduced and discussed in Section~\ref{sec:LowOrder}.
+The higher-order operators in \ref{itm:BB} are investigated in Section~\ref{sec:HigherOrder}.
 We illustrate their application as a smoother for rough right-hand sides in Section~\ref{sec:Smoother}.
 Numerical experiments in Section~\ref{sec:Exp} underline the theoretical findings and compare the suggested scheme to deterministic approaches.

 Throughout the paper, all random variables are defined on a probability space $(\Omega,\mathcal{F},\mathbb{P})$, and expectations $\mathbb{E}$ are taken with respect to the measure $\mathbb{P}$.